ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 occupied b a Standing.
 Prone or Stunned player (from either team) or it may be unoccupied.

-A Pass action can be further defined as being a ■Quick oass' or a 'Short pass' based on the range as described opposite.
+A Pass action can be further defined as being a Quick oass' or a 'Short pass' based on the range as described opposite.